 The Committee shall set performance goals and review performance against such goals in connection with determining the payout of PSUs.
 The award of PSUs covered hereby shall be earned based on achieving one or more performance measures, as shall be determined by the Committee.
 To the extent the applicable performance measure is achieved at one hundred percent (100%) of "target" (as determined by the Committee), the PSUs subject to such performance measure will be earned at the target number of shares set forth in the applicable Award Summary.
-To the extent the applicable performance measure is achieved below "threshold" (as determined by the Committee), none of the PSUs subject to such performance measure will be earned; to the extent the applicable performance measure is achieved between "threshold" and "target", the PSUs subject to such performance measure will be earned between 50% and 100% of the target number of shares set forth in the applicable Award Summary; and to the extent the applicable performance measure is achieved between "target" and "maximum" (as determined by the Committee), the PSUs subject to such performance measure will be earned between 100% and 200% of the target number of shares set forth in the applicable Award Summary, in each case calculated on a linear basis.
+To the extent the applicable performance measure is achieved below "threshold" (as determined by the Committee), none of the PSUs subject to such performance measure will be earned; to the extent the applicable performance measure is achieved between "threshold" and "target", the PSUs subject to such performance measure will be earned between "threshold" and "target", the PSUs subject to such performance measure will be earned between "threshold" and "target", the PSUs subject to such performance measure will be earned between 50% and 100% of the target number of shares set forth in the applicable Award Summary; and to the extent the applicable performance measure is achieved between "target" and "maximum" (as determined by the Committee), the PSUs subject to such performance measure will be earned between 100% and 200% of the target number of shares set forth in the applicable Award Summary; in each case calculated on a linear basis.